How Houston-area schools have changed since reopening during a pandemic

 Houston said that's why parents and staff will see the reopening plans implemented differently from one school campus to the next and also from each school district.

-The Aldine AFT is joining the Houston AFT and Houston Educational Support Personnel union on Saturday at a Caravan event to raise awareness about school safety programs and the community is welcome to join.
+The Aldine AFT joined the Houston AFT and Houston Educational Support Personnel union on Saturday at a Caravan event to raise awareness about school safety programs and the community is welcome to join.

-It starts at 9 a.m. near Hattie Mae White HISD located at 4400 W 18th St. on Saturday.

 Follow Roxie Bustamante on Twitter, Facebook and Instagram